The top 4 challenges you’ll face when starting a cannabis business

 Cannabis is one of the hottest, and fastest growing industries in the world.
 It’s estimated to hit $150B by 2025.
 32 states have legalized cannabis in some capacity, with 10 states legalizing it for recreational use.
 That means the US has a hyper-scale ecosystem of growers, processors, distributors, retailers, infrastructure, and supply chain dedicated purely to cannabis.
-It’s an exciting time to have a business in this field, which is why so many entrepreneurs and investors are jumping into this blue ocean.
+It’s an exciting time to have a cannabis business, which is why so many entrepreneurs and investors are jumping into this blue ocean.

 If you’re thinking about dipping your toe in the cannabis water, or maybe you’ve already started, pause for a hot minute to consider some of the “sticky” challenges you might face.
 I’ve been working with cannabis companies for many years, in every facet of the industry, and in multiple states.
 There are some inherent difficulties in getting off the ground.
 That doesn’t mean you shouldn’t do it, it just means you need to do a little more groundwork than your average entrepreneur.

 Here are the top 4 challenges you’ll likely face when starting a cannabis business, and how to work through them.

 Federally, cannabis is still illegal.
 Which means states (and municipalities) have been largely left alone to set up their own systems for regulating the cannabis industry in their own domains.
 And you better believe every single state has different laws, procedures, and controls.
 Some states have more hoops to jump through than others, and most states adjust and tweak the laws often as the industry matures.

 You’d be very wise to thoroughly research the regulatory systems for cannabis in your home state.
 Your business will need to be in compliance with your state in order to operate, and you’ll need to understand these protocols in order to establish a banking relationship.
 You simply can’t achieve these two things unless you have the right regulatory system in place, per your state laws.